maxcarchedi/Portfolio_GIT/README.md

 # Portfolio_GIT
-Portfolio of Projects I have done throughout my undergrad at Indiana University and after
+Portfolio of Projects I have completed throughout my undergrad at Indiana University Bloomington